-In 2016, together with my colleague Pavel Timofeyevsky, I founded the Oxford Piano School, an annual event held in conjunction with the Oxford Cello School’s summer course in Oxford, UK.
+In 2016, together with my colleague Pavel Timofeyevsky, I founded the Oxford Piano School, an annual piano course held in conjunction with the Oxford Cello School’s summer festival in Oxford, UK.
 From 2021 onward, this summer course extends and continues as the PHILOMEL MUSIC ACADEMY, now taking place at Harrow School, London.

 The international award-winning documentary PIANOMANIA (2009), is the culmination of another musical project that I am proud to have initiated.
 Based on the eclectic character of Steinway technician Stefan Knüpfer who was an old acquaintance of mine, my brother film-maker Robert Cibis produced a film about Knüpfer's life and work with various pianist personalities.
 I was also the music supervisor during its filming and post production period.